-The purpose of this policy is to accomplish these objectives: 1) to ensure effective, accurate and comprehensible communication between patients, their families and healthcare providers, consistent with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the ADA Amendments Act of 2008, Section 1557 of the Affordable Care Act, and other applicable federal, state, and local laws.
-The implementation of these guidelines is essential to UPMC's mission of providing all persons meaningful access to our services, activities, programs and benefits; 2) to notify UPMC physicians and staff about the system's commitment to effectively communicating with patients, visitors and guests; 3) to inform UPMC physicians and staff about the process for providing qualified medical interpreters, foreign language interpreters and sign language interpreters, tactile interpreters, and Certified Deaf Interpreters, as well as for the appropriate use of the Teletypewriter (TTY) or Video Relay Service and video-remote and over-the-phone interpreting; and 4) to promote patient safety.
+The purpose of this policy is to accomplish these objectives: 1) to ensure effective, accurate and comprehensible communication between patients, their families and healthcare providers, consistent with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the ADA Amendments Act of 2008, Section 1557 of the Affordable Care Act, and other applicable federal, state, and local laws.
+The implementation of these guidelines is essential to UPMC's goal of providing all persons meaningful access to our services, activities, programs and benefits; 2) to notify UPMC physicians and staff about the system's commitment to effectively communicating with patients, visitors and guests; 3) to inform UPMC physicians and staff about the process for providing qualified medical interpreters, foreign language interpreters, sign language interpreters, tactile interpreters, and Certified Deaf Interpreters, as well as for the appropriate use of the Teletypewriter (TTY) or Video Relay Service and video remote and over-the-phone interpreting; and 4) to promote patient safety.